 Proposed reduction targets

-Tonga’s INDC calls for 50% renewable penetration in the electricity generation sector by 2020 and 70% by 2030 but does not account for the GHG emissions from transportation or efficiency improvements.
+Tonga’s INDC calls for 50% renewable penetration in the electricity generation sector by 2020 and 70% by 2030 but does not take into consideration GHG emissions from transportation or efficiency improvements.
 This section aims to incorporate these two sectors and propose new GHG reduction targets.
 It will do so by dividing the targets into smaller sub-components and presenting them in a way that Tonga can deem as realistic or unrealistic and adjust accordingly.
-This part is known as a wedge analysis due to the visual aids that track the difference between BAU scenarios and the path to target achievement.
+This part is known as a wedge analysis, due to the visual aids that track the difference between BAU scenarios and the path to target achievement.
 It will then discuss policy and project options that enable achievement of these targets.

 Transportation wedge analysis

-GHG emissions from Tonga land transportation can be reduced through VKT reduction, vehicle efficiency improvement, idle reduction, and alternative fuels such as electricity or biodiesel.
+GHG emissions from Tonga land transportation can be reduced through VKT reduction, vehicle efficiency improvement, idle time reduction, and alternative fuels, such as electricity or biodiesel.
 This section introduces each of these methods, proposes related goals, and assesses their contribution through a wedge analysis.
 These related goals are a middle step between the overall GHG reduction target and the projects and policies to achieve that goal.
 As such, these sub-goals are a tangible way to check the feasibility of an overall GHG reduction target.
 Each sub-goal, as reflected in Figure 27, aggregates to achieve the overall emissions reduction target.
 It should be noted that improving vehicle efficiency through traffic flow improvement is another method for reducing GHG emissions, but this has not been included because at Tonga’s stage of development there is a large and uncertain takeback effect where traffic flow improvements lead to increased VKT.